 Before calling your real estate agent, have an idea of your affordability both for your mortgage and down payment.
 Put together all your saving sources to understand your full financial picture.
 Talk to family about any cash they may gift you.
 If it's an option you may need to decide how much to pull from your Tax-Free Savings Account (TFSA) and Registered Retirement Savings Plan (RRSP), which has the added bonus in Canada of the Home Buyers Plan.
 This plan allows first-time buyers in Canada to lend themselves up to $35,000 tax-free dollars from their Registered Retirement Savings Plan (RRSP).
 An extra bonus is you don’t have to start paying it back for two years and then you have a 15-year repayment period.

 To help boost your savings, you may be eligible for our Home Sweet Bonus® Account if you’re looking to buy in the next one to three years.
-This account provides an incentive to save a minimum of $100 a month until you’re ready to get a mortgage with us, and we’ll add an extra $1,000 bonus to help with your mortgage down payment.
+This account provides an incentive to save a minimum of $100 a month until you’re ready to get a mortgage with us, and we’ll add a bonus of up to $1,000* to help with your mortgage down payment.
 This is a great option to help you save more of your own money, meaning you won’t have to pay back any of your contributions.

 If you’re ready to break into the real estate market, now could be the best time to apply online and lock in your rate with our 120-day rate guarantee.
 Talk to an expert today about buying your first home!